SeanHwangG/test/software.md

 {% endtab %}
 {% tab title='apple' %}

-* ⌘ ⇧ 3 / 4: captures a screenshot of your entire screen / drag to select a portion of your screen
 * ⌘ ⇧ 6: captures number pad
-* (⌃) ⌘ shift 4 / 5: Screen shot (saved to clipboard)

 * ⌘ ⇧ /: Help
 * ⌘ space: Search files